OnionIoT/Onion-Docs/Omega2/Documentation/Get-Started/Using-the-Console/Updating.md

 ***Note: Upgrading your firmware will erase all files not located in `/root` or `/etc`.***

-Click on the "Upgrade Minor Version" button and your new firmware will begin downloading:
+Click on the `Upgrade Minor Version` button and your new firmware will begin downloading:

 ![update-download-in-progress](../img/updating-download-in-progress.png)